-Under FIN 45, certain derivative contracts meet the accounting definition of a guarantee, including certain written options and contingent forward contracts.
-Although the Company's derivative arrangements do not specifically identify whether the derivative counterparty retains the underlying asset, liability or equity security, the Company has disclosed information regarding all derivative contracts that could meet the FIN 45 definition of a guarantee.
+Certain derivative contracts meet the accounting definition of a guarantee, including certain written options and contingent forward contracts.
+Although the Company's derivative arrangements do not specifically identify whether the derivative counterparty retains the underlying asset, liability or equity security, the Company has disclosed information regarding all derivative contracts that could meet the accounting definition of a guarantee.
 In order to provide information regarding the maximum potential amount of future payments that the Company could be required to make under certain derivative contracts, the notional amount of the contracts has been disclosed.

 The Company records all derivative contracts at fair value.
 For this reason, the Company does not monitor its risk exposure to such derivative contracts based on derivative notional amounts; rather the Company manages its risk exposure on a fair value basis.
 Aggregate market risk limits have been established and market risk measures are routinely monitored against these limits.
 The Company also manages its exposure to these derivative contracts through a variety of risk mitigation strategies including, but not limited to, entering into offsetting economic hedge positions.
-The Company records all derivative contracts on its consolidated statement of financial condition at fair value and believes that the notional amounts of the derivative contracts generally overstate its exposure.
+The Company believes that the notional amounts of the derivative contracts generally overstate its exposure.
 For further discussion of the Company's derivative risk management activities see Note 7.